gracdi1/gracdi1/README.md

 I'm a **Software Engineering Co-op Student** at McGill University!

 I'm passionate about using technology to empower underrepresented communities and believe that software has the power to create meaningful and inclusive solutions that make a difference.

-I’m committed to continuous learning and love exploring new technologies to address complex challenges.
+I’m committed to learning and staying curious.
+I don't just want to know the what.
+I want to learn why and how?
+Why this way and not another?
+How is this different and how can it be improved?

 Collaboration is at my core, and I thrive when I can work alongside others to turn  ideas into impactful projects.
 My journey reflects my dedication to growth, adaptability, and creating tools that uplift and inspire.

 ---

 ## 🌟 About Me
-- 🎓 I’m an incoming third-year (U3) student at McGill in Montreal, QC, Canada.
+- 🎓 I’m a third-year (U3) student at McGill in Montreal, QC, Canada.
 - ✨ I'm fascinated by Indigenous languages, AI/data ethics, urban planning & its history.
 -  🇨🇦 I speak native English and intermediate French (along with beginner Mohawk & Spanish!)
 - ⚡ In my free time, I enjoy pilates, running, and weight lifting.